gotvinne/Light-weight-MPC/back-end/README.md

 sh make.sh -T mpc_horizon -s sce
 ```
 ### Webassembly
-Light-weight MPC uses Webassembly and Emscripten compiler in order to compile the C++-code to a format which can be reached from a website using JavaScript.
+Light-weight MPC uses the *Emscripten* compiler in order to compile the C++-code to a *Webassembly* which can be reached from a website using JavaScript.

-In order to interface web, binding files are requred the implementation of the interface functionality can be found in the *web* folder.
+In order to interface web, binding files are requred the implementation of the interface functionality can be found in the *bindings* folder.

-Install the web compiler locally, [online documentation](https://emscripten.org/docs/getting_started/downloads.html#platform-notes-installation-instructions-sdk):
+Install the Webassembly compiler locally, [online documentation](https://emscripten.org/docs/getting_started/downloads.html#platform-notes-installation-instructions-sdk):
 ```console
 git clone https://github.com/emscripten-core/emsdk.git
 cd emsdk